 Elysia DeLaurentis, “The Wellington County Solicitors’ Building: 15 Douglas Street,” in G. Blaine Baker et al, Guelph and Wellington County’s Legal Past: A History of the Wellington Law Association (Guelph: Wellington Law Association, 2021), 32-40.

-Illustrated, 223 pp. Available to purchase through the Wellington Law Association and the Guelph Historical Society
+Available through the Wellington Law Association and the Guelph Historical Society

 Gifts of Glass: the Shared Legacy of Cremona, Westbank, and Melville United Churches

-When Melville Presbyterian Church in Fergus, Ontario, outgrew the building that had served the congregation since the 1840s, it built a large sandstone church to replace it.
-Opening in 1900, few would have guessed that it would later serve as the catalyst for the creation of two churches in the Canadian west.
+When Melville Presbyterian Church in Fergus, Ontario, built a large church to replace their older quarters at the turn of the 20th century, few would have guessed that it would later serve as the catalyst for the creation of two churches in the Canadian west.
 In 1930, the church, by then Melville United, replaced its rear wing with a larger one.
-The stained-glass windows from that demolition it offered free of charge to any congregation who could use them.
-Two took Melville up on their offer, one in Cremona, Alberta, and the other in Westbank (West Kelowna), British Columbia.
-This is the story of the repercussions of that act of generosity so many decades ago.
-Melville’s gifts of glass continue to illuminate the buildings whose creation they inspired.
+The stained-glass windows from that demolition it offered free to any congregation who could use them.
+Two took Melville up on their offer, one in Cremona, Alberta, and the other in Westbank (West Kelowna), BC.
+With that act of generosity so many decades ago, Melville’s gifts of glass continue to illuminate the buildings whose creation they inspired.

 Elysia DeLaurentis, “Gifts of Glass: the Shared Legacy of Cremona, Westbank, and Melville United Churches,” Wellington County History 34 (2021): 39-64.

-Available to purchase through the Wellington County Museum and Archives gift shop, I Love Chocolate, and Magic Pebble Books.
+Available through the Wellington County Museum and Archives gift shop, I Love Chocolate, and Magic Pebble Books.

 Forsaken: the Orangeville Road Foundling

-It was in the spring of 1891 that two men returning to Fergus from Orangeville noticed a basket on the side of the road.
+It was in the spring of 1891 that two men returning to Fergus noticed a basket on the side of the road.
 Picking it up, they were surprised to find a healthy newborn baby nestled inside.
-What followed was a widescale police investigation that spanned municipalities, unending local gossip and speculation, and a game of political hot potato.
-But when family secrets were revealed and the truth was finally uncovered, it proved too much for some.
+What followed was a game of political hot potato, unending gossip and speculation, and a widescale police investigation that spanned municipalities.
+But when family secrets were revealed and the truth finally uncovered, it proved too much for some.
 This historical account of a Peel County family’s tragic circumstances and actions in the face of social pressure sheds light on the plight of unwed mothers and abandoned children, and their prevalence in rural nineteenth-century Ontario.

 Elysia DeLaurentis, “Forsaken: the Orangeville Road Foundling,” Wellington County History 33 (2020): 12-37.

-Available to purchase through the Wellington County Museum and Archives gift shop, I Love Chocolate, and Magic Pebble Books.
+Available through the Wellington County Museum and Archives gift shop, I Love Chocolate, and Magic Pebble Books.

 Disfunction, Disorder, and Distrust: the Early Years of Arthur Township Council

-In the early 1850s, Arthur Township’s government was fraught with infighting, deception, accusations of embezzlement, insults, and disorder, not to mention its Clerk-Treasurer’s own arrest and forcible ousting.
+In the early 1850s, Arthur Township’s government was fraught with infighting, deception, accusations of embezzlement, and insults, not to mention its Clerk-Treasurer’s own arrest and forcible ousting.
 A colourful account of egos and ineptitude, these tribulations highlight the challenges that Arthur Township faced, but it was not alone.
-Though many of the events recounted here happened long ago, they remain hauntingly familiar.
 Municipal disfunction echoes across time and the province.

 Elysia DeLaurentis, “Disfunction, Disorder, and Distrust: the Early Years of Arthur Township Council,” Wellington County History 32 (2019): 28-51.

-Wellington County History 32 (2019) is available to purchase through the Wellington County Museum and Archives gift shop, I Love Chocolate, and Magic Pebble Books.
+Wellington County History 32 (2019) is available through the Wellington County Museum and Archives gift shop, I Love Chocolate, and Magic Pebble Books.

 Superior Accommodation on Reasonable Terms: The Anglo American and Hewitt House Hotels

-The nineteenth-century hotel was more than a place for weary travellers to lay their heads.
-In small towns across Ontario, they were the social centres of their communities, and Mount Forest was no exception.
-Hotels served as local bars and hang outs, restaurants, and billiards rooms.
-They were also venues for musical entertainment, political rallies, and business meetings.
-Over the decades, Mount Forest has seen dozens of hotels come and go.
-Though they changed hands and names, two of the oldest were the Hewitt House, which later became the Belmont, and the Anglo American Hotel, afterwards known as the Kent House.
-This account traces the fate of these two long-standing hotel buildings and explores the personalities and motivations behind the families who ran them.
-From fire to temperance legislation, the challenges faced by Mount Forest’s hotel-keepers were those being dealt with by determined hoteliers in towns across the province.
+The 19th-century hotel was more than a place for weary travellers to lay their heads.
+In small towns across Ontario, they were the social centres of their communities and Mount Forest was no exception.
+Hotels served as bars and hang outs, restaurants, and billiards rooms.
+They were also venues for musical entertainment, political rallies and business meetings.
+Mount Forest has seen dozens of hotels come and go.
+Two of the oldest were the Hewitt House, which later became the Belmont, and the Anglo American Hotel, afterwards known as the Kent House.
+This article traces these two long-standing hotel buildings and explores the personalities and motivations behind the families who ran them.

 Elysia DeLaurentis, “Superior Accommodation on Reasonable Terms: The Anglo American and Hewitt House Hotels,” Homer: Mount Forest Magazine 19 (2012): 30-36.